-SPECIALISATIONS Qualifications
+Specialisations Qualifications

 Environmental and planning law Bachelor of Economics/Bachelor of Law (University of Sydney)

-Resources law (Cimesoly of Gyamey,
+Resources law

 Property law

 Public and administrative law

-Professional Recognition
+PROFESSIONAL RECOGNITION

-Michael is recognised as Pre-eminent Junior Counsel in Doyles Guides' Leading Planning & Environment Barristers - New South Wales 2020.
+Michael is recognised as Pre-eminent Junior Counsel in Doyles Guides' Leading Planning & Environment Barristers - New South Wales 2025.
 He has been listed as leading counsel by the guide every year since 2013.